-The Open Container Law (appendix 6) contains language that provides for all consumption of alcohol in public to be indoors.
+The Open Container Law (Appendix 5) contains language that provides for all consumption in public to be indoors.
 The Main Street Study Group is not in a position to decide if this applies to those businesses with a license.
-We recommend that an attorney review the ordinance to make sure it allows for those businesses with a license and conditional approval to serve alcohol out of doors.
+We recommend that an attorney review the ordinance to make sure it allows for those businesses with a license and conditional approval to operate.